 The total word count of the manuscript: Title Page: ??
 Words, Abstract: ??
 Words, Text: ??
 Words, References: ??
 Words, Cannot add figure/legend information as they are screengrabs)

 Abstract: Importance Posttraumatic growth (PTG) can be easily assessed and potentially lead to optimal outcomes of the patients, health providers, and general populations affected by Covid-19.
 Objective To conduct the first meta-analysis and systematic review of the association between PTG and Covid-19 and posttraumatic stress symptoms (PTSS).
-DATA SOURCES AND STUDY SELECTION PubMed, PsychINFO, Academic Search Complete (?), Ovid MEDLINE (?), … and… (Marg) electronic databases were systematically searched from …… through August 20, 2023, (Marg, pls to do one more search) to identify all eligible studies reporting the association between PTG and Covid-19 by suing the following Medical Subject Heading and psychological terms: Covid-19, PTG, …..
-(Marg).
+DATA SOURCES AND STUDY SELECTION PubMed (30), PsychINFO (6), Academic Search Complete (4 ), Ovid MEDLINE (20), electronic databases were systematically searched from May 23, 2023 through August 20, 2023 and an additional search was done until October 18, 2023, to identify all eligible studies reporting the association between PTG and Covid-19 by suing the following Medical Subject Heading and psychological terms: Covid-19, PTG, posttraumatic growth, stress-related growth, adverse growth, COVID-19 MI, positive outcomes, positive effects, self-growth.
 DATA EXTRACTION AND SYNTHESIS Data were screened and extracted independently by 2 investigators (A.A. and Q.D.).
 Adjusted effect estimates were employed, and pooled analysis was conducted, using the Hartung-Knapp-Sidik-Jonkman rondom-effects model.
 Sensitivity and subgroup analyses were conducted to assess the robustness of the findings.
 The Meta-analysis of Observational Studies in Epidemiology(MOOSE) reporting guideline was followed (QZ).
 MAINOUTCOMES AND MEASURES ….
 (QZ).
 PTSS was assessed as a separate outcome with PTG.
-RESULTS The search yielded 24 selected studies comprising 4….. participants of which …?? studies presented data on the COVID-19-PTG association, and …?? presented data on PTSS.
+RESULTS The search yielded 30 selected studies comprising 42, 386….. participants of which 30 studies presented data on the COVID-19-PTG association, and …?? presented data on PTSS.
 On pooled analysis, COVID-19 was significantly associated with PTG (Weighted mean …-…..; 95% Cim 0….-0….; P < .001), with a moderate heterogeneity in the analysis(I2 = …..%).
 Subgroup analyses indicated the link between Covid-19 related PTG and PTSS in COVID-19 (QZ???).
 Conclusion and Relevance The findings indicate that COVID-19 events could be associated with PTG as a potential positive outcome.
 Future investigation should pursue more prospective design and explore the biobehavioral mechanisms underlying this relationship to promote PTG-related better outcomes in patient-centered care.
 (250 words + four subtitles).

 Key Points